Hashtag Generator For Authors: Free Writing Hashtags

 - Twitter.
 Probably the best social platform for authors wishing to join conversations and put their voice out there.
 Twitter makes it easy to see how popular various hashtags are, so you can easily see which is likely to produce the best results for you.

-- Facebook.
-Although not a major feature of the platform, Facebook does make use of hashtags.
-You can use them to make your content more easily discoverable by your fellow Facebook users.
+- Pinterest.
+Although not a major feature of the platform, Pinterest does make use of hashtags.
+You can use them to make your content more easily discoverable.

 Basically, almost every social platform out there makes use of the hashtag or a similar feature.
 Failing to use them is a wasted opportunity for more exposure and fans.